×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "One of the best ways to find a place to live in Brasilia is to use online resources such as websites and apps.
 Websites such as ZAP Imoveis, VivaReal, and OLX are popular real estate sites in Brazil that offer a variety of listings for apartments, houses, and other types of properties.
 Additionally, there are a number of apps such as QuintoAndar, Imovelweb, and Airbnb that can be used to search for rental properties in Brasilia.
-Additionally, it is possible to find a place to live in Brasilia by networking with people in the area or by contacting local real estate agents," said one expat who made the move to Brasilia.
+Additionally, it is possible to find a place to live in Brasilia by networking with people in the area or by contacting local real estate agents," said one expat in Brasilia.

 AGS Worldwide Movers